bazelbuild/continuous-integration/docs/jobs.md

 The job templates and definitions are under `//jenkins`.

-Particularly interesting is `//jenkins/jobs/jobs.bzl`: it contains the logic that computes which jobs to run on the prod CI and on the staging CI.
+Particularly interesting is `//jenkins/jobs/jobs.bzl`: it contains the logic that computes which jobs to run on CI.

-On the staging CI we run fewer jobs than on the prod one, to make full builds faster.

 ## Hidden jobs